redbadger/crux/docs/src/part-2/testing-effects.md

 key-value effects to it and make sure the storage is managed correctly.
 Similarly, we could build a predictable replica of an API service we need to test against, etc.

-While that's all starting to sounds a lot like mocking, remember that we're not implementing Redis or building an actual HTTP server.
+While that's all starting to sound a lot like mocking, remember that we're not implementing Redis or building an actual HTTP server.
 It's all very simple code.
-And if we do that for all the different effects our app needs and provide a realistic _enough_ implementations to mimic the real things, a very interesting thing happens - we get the entire app stack, with the nitty gritty technical details taken out, running in a unit test.
+And if we do that for all the different effects our app needs and provide a realistic _enough_ implementation to mimic the real things, a very interesting thing happens - we get the entire app stack, with the nitty gritty technical details taken out, running in a unit test.